Competitors outranking you?Expert Audit from £49 →

 2. Wappalyzer – Browser Extension for Technology Profiling

-Wappalyzer is one of the most widely known website technology detectors, with millions of installs across Chrome and Firefox.
-Its browser extension identifies technologies as you visit any website, displaying a categorised list in the toolbar popup.
+Wappalyzer was one of the first tools I tested, and it has millions of installs across Chrome and Firefox for good reason.
+The browser extension identifies technologies as you visit any website, displaying a categorised list in the toolbar popup—which is genuinely useful when you're in the middle of prospecting and just want a quick read on a site you've navigated to.
 Note that Wappalyzer has changed ownership and pricing models over the years (most recently around 2023–2024); the information below reflects what was publicly available at the time of writing—verify current features and pricing on the official Wappalyzer website.

 Wappalyzer also offers a web application and API.
 Free accounts get a limited number of lookups per month; paid plans may unlock bulk exports, lead lists, and technology trend data.
 The API has developer documentation available, making Wappalyzer a popular choice for teams who want to integrate detection into their own tools.